Code-Institute-Submissions/the-shamans-cat/README.md

     * Establish a brand so easily distinguishable from competition
         * Use a Jaguar image – The shaman’s cat….. is a jaguar (need an explanation somewhere for title)
         * Logo of Jaguar silhouette
-        * Favicon of same Jaguar silhouette
+        * Favicon of Jaguar silhouette

 - Create trust by establishing credentials of the shamanic practitioner and inspiring confidence in the potential clients, so they book a session:
     * Why someone might benefit from a shamanic-healing session?